based8/OpenWRT_subnet_VM/README.md

 - Machine with KVM supported and setup
 - a Guest OS for testing

-Unzip and convert OpenWrt image to qcow2
+### step 1 - get openwrt
+from https://downloads.openwrt.org/ get the latest combined image for x86_64 As of writing this its at https://downloads.openwrt.org/releases/24.10.1/targets/x86/64/ when youve downloaded it put it you "VM" folder or whatever and you will need to convert the image to a qcow2 Unzip and convert OpenWrt image to qcow2
 ```bash
 gunzip openwrt-x86-64-generic-ext4-combined.img.gz